Herm Edwards: Arizona State

 On December 3, 2017, Edwards was named the head coach of the Arizona State football team.
-Edwards earned his first win with Arizona State on September 1, 2018, against UTSA.
+Edwards earned his first win with Arizona State on September 1, 2018, against the UTSA Roadrunners.
 He earned his first win against a ranked opponent on September 8, 2018, against the 15th-ranked Michigan State Spartans.
 Arizona State finished with a 7–6 record in Edwards' first season.

 The 2019 season began with Edwards choosing true freshman Jayden Daniels to quarterback the Sun Devils.
 Arizona State would start the season with a 3–0 record, including Edwards' second consecutive win over a ranked Michigan State Spartans team.
 The team finished 8–5 with a Sun Bowl victory against the Florida State Seminoles.

-On June 16, 2021, ASU confirmed that NCAA is investigating the football program over recruiting high school players during the COVID-19 dead period in 2020.
+On June 16, 2021, ASU confirmed that NCAA was investigating the football program over recruiting high school players during the COVID-19 dead period in 2020.
 Throughout the course of the 2021 season, multiple assistant coaches were placed on administrative leave.
 After the 2021 season had ended, multiple coaches including Zak Hill and Antonio Pierce resigned.
 17 players including quarterback Jayden Daniels, wide receiver Johnny Wilson, and All-American linebacker Eric Gentry, entered the transfer portal as a result of the investigation and NIL.
 Despite the mass exodus, Edwards remained as head coach for the Sun Devils.

-On September 18, 2022, Arizona State fired Edwards the day following a 30–21 loss to Eastern Michigan.
+On September 18, 2022, Arizona State and Edwards mutually agreed to part ways the day after a 30–21 loss to the Eastern Michigan Eagles.

+NCAA violations and show-cause penalty

+While Edwards' tenure at ASU included some on-field successes, it was marred by significant controversy and violations of NCAA regulations.

+In 2021, reports surfaced about potential recruiting violations under Edwards' during the COVID-19 pandemic.
+The allegations included hosting recruits on campus during a dead period, which was a direct violation of NCAA rules established to ensure fairness and health safety during the pandemic.
+These infractions indicated a systemic disregard for NCAA regulations and a culture of non-compliance within the program.
+Following a detailed investigation, the NCAA was able to corroborate evidence of these violations.
+It found that Edwards was involved in recruiting violations involving at least 30 prospective Sun Devils during the dead period.
+Among other things, Edwards went as far as to meet with recruits at a house in Paradise Valley rented for recruiting purposes.